California Driver Handbook - Occupant Protection

 - Medical reasons require the child to not ride in the back seat.

-- Children who are 8 years old or older OR who have reached at least 4’ 9” in height may use a properly secured safety belt meeting federal standards.
+- Children who are 8 years old or older OR who have reached at least 4 feet 9 inches in height may use a properly secured safety belt meeting federal standards.

 Riding Safely With Air Bags

 Air bags are a safety feature that help keep you safer than a seat belt alone.
-Most people can take steps to eliminate or reduce air bag risk without turning off air bags.
-The biggest risk is being too close to the air bag.
-An air bag needs about 10 inches of space to inflate.
 Ride at least 10 inches (measured from the center of the steering wheel to your breastbone) from the air bag cover, if you can do this while maintaining full control of the vehicle.
 If you cannot safely sit 10 inches away from the air bag, contact your vehicle dealer or manufacturer for advice about additional ways of moving back from your air bag.

 Passengers should also sit at least 10 inches away from the passenger-side air bag.